kikoseijo/PHP_ADO/README.md

 ```php
 $s = new Session();
 ```
 if you want to see what session has just do a
 ```php
 printR($s);
 ```
 ## The "A.class.php"

 "Access" its the class thats pulls all the /lib/models/ classes in the directory and creates an object of each class in the way of an object class.
+TODO:

 ## Configuration Steps